MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 ## Deploy a Kubernetes cluster

 After you have collected all the required values in your API model, you can create your cluster.
+At this point you should:

+Ask your administrator to:

+- Verify the health of the system, suggest running `Test-AzureStack` and your OEM vendor's hardware monitoring tool.
+- Verify the system capacity including resources such as memory, storage, and public IPs.
+- Provide details of the quota associated with your subscription so that you can verify that there is still enough space for the number of VMs you plan to use.

+Proceed to deploy a cluster:

 1. Review the available parameters for AKS Engine on Azure Stack [CLI flags](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#cli-flags).